Beginner's Guide Posted On 27th April 2017 To Beginner Series

 Introduction to film photography

 To get you started we've created a series of animations that will introduce you to the world of film photography.
 These short 60 second animated videos cover a range of topics and terminologies to quickly get you up to speed.
 From f-stop to film types, these videos are the perfect entry point into your analogue journey.
+For more detailed introductions we have created videos showing you how to process your first film, how to make a basic contact sheet and how to make your first print.
+Subscribe to our YouTube channel for more 'how to' videos.

 Buying / borrowing your first film camera